 Secondary rental insurance only kicks in to cover costs that your personal rental insurance won’t pick up.
 You still need to file a claim with your insurance provider and pay the deductible, and the coverage is small enough in some cases it may not cover the entire cost of fixing or replacing the car.
 Secondary coverage is often limited to 15/20 consecutive days, the policy may not cover you in some international destinations, and secondary policies don’t always cover administration fees or ‘loss of use’ costs.

 Primary rental coverage, on the other hand, kicks in before your personal auto insurance, so there’s no need to notify your insurance company and take a hit on your yearly premiums.
-Primary rental car coverage is also typically greater than secondary, and much more likely to cover the entire cost of the car in the case of theft or total loss from flood or fire, and a primary policy covers cardholders for far longer periods, up to 30 or 40 days.
+Primary rental car coverage is also typically more comprehensive than secondary, and much more likely to cover the entire cost of the car in the case of theft or total loss from flood or fire.
+The primary policy offered with many cards also covers cardholders for longer rental periods—up to 30 or 40 days.

 Neither Primary Nor Secondary Coverage Include Liability Insurance

-While some countries, for example, Australia, build partial liability insurance into the rental cost (compulsory third-party insurance built into the cost of vehicle registration which covers medical expenses and rehabilitation if someone is hurt, but not damages to personal property), you will still need to source your own liability coverage to pay for damage to another person's property.
-This can come from your own personal auto insurance, additional coverage supplied by the rental car company, or purchased as part of a travel insurance package.
+Some countries, like Australia, build partial-liability insurance into the rental cost.
+This may cover medical expenses and rehabilitation if someone is hurt, but not damages to personal property.
+Regardless, if you plan to use primary credit card rental coverage, you will still need to provide your own liability coverage in case of damage to another person's property.
+This can come from your own personal auto insurance, additional coverage supplied by the rental-car company, or purchased as part of a travel insurance package.

 Personal Credit Cards That Offer Primary Auto Rental CDW

-We haven't covered every card in the US with primary coverage, just travel focused rewards credit cards that we think provide top value.
-Some of the cards on this list don’t cover specific countries or car types, and the policies differ by card, so it’s essential to check the benefits guide for your card and gain a thorough understanding of the T&C’s so you’re covered in the case of a mishap.
+We haven't covered every card in the U.S. with primary coverage; instead, we have focused on rewards credit cards that provide top value.
+And after Citi decimated the travel protections on its entire range of rewards cards, including removing Car Rental cover, most cards on the list are now issued by Chase.
+Some of the cards on this list don’t cover specific countries or car types, and the policies differ by card.
+It’s essential to check the benefits guide for your card and gain a thorough understanding of the T&C’s, so you’re covered in the case of a mishap.

 Business Credit Cards That Offer Primary Auto Rental CDW

-Again, the coverage supplied by the cards listed differs by the issuer and card type, but also has one overarching difference from personal cards.
-You are only covered when renting a car for business purposes.
+The coverage supplied by the cards listed differs by card type, but business card rental insurance has one overarching difference from personal cards: You are only covered when renting a car for business purposes.

-Amex provides secondary coverage across the majority of its credit card portfolio but also supplies primary coverage for a flat fee.
-For between $19.95 – $24.95 per rental, you’re covered for up to 42 consecutive days (dependent on the issuing state of the card), and the policy covers you for up to $100K in almost any car including luxury vehicles, SUV’s, and pickup trucks.
+You may have noticed American Express is notably absent from our list of credit cards with primary rental car insurance.
+Amex provides free secondary coverage on most of its credit card portfolio, but you can purchase primary coverage for a flat fee.
+For between $19.95 – $24.95 per rental, you’re covered for up to 42 consecutive days (dependent on the issuing state of the card), and the policy covers you for up to $100K on almost any car—including luxury vehicles, SUV’s, and pickup trucks.

-American Express primary insurance is an opt-in program which cardmembers sign up to on the Premium Car Rental Protection page.
+American Express premium car rental protection is an opt-in program which cardmembers sign up to on the Amex Car Rental Insurance Coverage page.
 You'll be presented with a couple of options when signing up for the Amex coverage.
-You don’t pay anything upfront; the payment comes off automatically after you rent a car and will continue to do so each time you rent a car until you unregister your account.
+You don’t pay anything upfront; the payment is applied automatically when you rent a car.
+You'll be billed this one-time fee each time you rent a car until you request to remove the benefit from your account.